 In trying to be reasonable, you’re likely to make certain mistakes along the way that will harm your case.
 The biggest mistake is cooperating with the insurance company.
 New Jersey law doesn’t require you to cooperate with an opposing insurance company when you have a personal injury claim pending against its insured person or business.
 By cooperating with that insurer, you’re probably giving it more facts that it can use to defend its case.

 Once somebody makes an adverse claim against an insurance company, they’re not in good hands or with a good neighbor anymore.
 Sure, the insurer’s representative might be courteous and friendly, but remember that it’s his or her objective to pay as little as possible or even nothing on your claim.
 Without us, expect a minimal offer of settlement.
-If we’re retained to represent you in your case, our objective is to maximize any settlement or verdict that we obtain on your behalf.
+If we’re retained to represent you in your slip and fall lawsuit in Cherry Hill, our objective is to maximize any settlement or verdict that we obtain on your behalf.

-If you’ve been injured in a slip-and-fall or trip-and-fall in Trenton, Cherry Hill, Camden, Gloucester Township, Vineland, Washington Township, Evesham, Egg Harbor Township, Mount Laurel, or anywhere in New Jersey, don’t sign a medical authorization or give a statement of any kind to the opposing insurer.
-Contact us by phone or email for a free consultation and case assessment at our Cherry Hill office.
+If you’ve been injured in a slip-and-fall or trip-and-fall in Trenton, Cherry Hill, Camden, Gloucester Township, Vineland, Washington Township, Evesham, Egg Harbor Township, Mount Laurel, or anywhere in New Jersey or Pennslyvania, don’t sign a medical authorization or give a statement of any kind to the opposing insurer.
+Contact a slip & fall attorney in Cherry Hill, NJ at The Pearce Law Firm Personal Injury & Accident Lawyers P.C. online or call (856) 205-4936 for a free consultation and case assessment.
 We want to be on your side.
 Don’t worry about needing to pay money to retain us either.
 We only get paid legal fees if we obtain a settlement or verdict for you.
 Think twice before trying to represent yourself.
 The opposing insurer has seen thousands of people who tried to do exactly that.